Families of Charleston church massacre victims reach an $88M settlement with the Justice Department - KESQ

 Dylann Roof, an avowed White supremacist, was convicted of federal murder and hate crimes charges.
 He was sentenced to death in 2017 and has appealed his conviction.

+“The mass shooting at Mother Emanuel AME Church was a horrific hate crime that caused immeasurable suffering for the families of the victims and the survivors,” Attorney General Merrick Garland said Thursday.

+“Since the day of the shooting, the Justice Department has sought to bring justice to the community, first by a successful hate crime prosecution and today by settling civil claims.”

-The Rev. Clementa Pinckney, the Rev. Sharonda Coleman-Singleton, the Rev. DePayne Middleton-Doctor, the Rev. Daniel Simmons, Cynthia Hurd, Susie Jackson, Myra Thompson, Ethel Lance and Tywanza Sanders were shot to death.
+The nine victims killed ranged from 26 to 87 years old.
+They were Pinckney, the Rev. Sharonda Coleman-Singleton, the Rev. DePayne Middleton-Doctor, the Rev. Daniel Simmons, Cynthia Hurd, Susie Jackson, Myra Thompson, Ethel Lance and Tywanza Sanders.

 The-CNN-Wire